zaidarain1/kit/examples/react/README.md

 The React example can be used to test the library locally.

 1. `pnpm install`
-2. From the root folder, run `pnpm watch` to build the package in watch mode in one console.
+2. From the root folder, run `pnpm build` to build the packages.
-3. From the root folder, run `pnpm start:react` to run the react example in another console.
+3. From the root folder, run `pnpm dev:react` to run the react example.

 ## LICENSE